telerik/winforms-docs/richtextbox/features/search.md

         '
 ````

 {{endregion}}

-Selecting the results of the search is particularly useful, as most formatting commands that are executed on RadRichTextBox
-    		(or its document) are selection-based, i.e. they operate on the currently selected parts of the document.
-You can use that
-    		fact by invoking one of these commands after having selected the words in the document.
+Selecting the results of the search is particularly useful, as most formatting commands that are executed on RadRichTextBox (or its document) are selection-based, i.e. they operate on the currently selected parts of the document.
+You can use that fact by invoking one of these commands after having selected the words in the document.
 Here is an example.

-    	#_[C#] Customize selection_
+#### Customize selection

 {{source=..\SamplesCS\RichTextBox\Features\RichTextBoxSearch.cs region=modifySelection}}
 {{source=..\SamplesVB\RichTextBox\Features\RichTextBoxSearch.vb region=modifySelection}}